Kynar® PVDF – Poly (vinylidene fluoride)

 - Increase the initial layer line width to 105%.
 This presses the first layer into the print bed and improves adhesion.

 - There may be some additional settings unique to your slicing software.
 For instance, the Cura slicer modified for Ultimaker has the infill patterns cubic, quarter cubic and octet which vary the location of the filament pattern on each layer.
 This software also has a gradual infill steps parameter which allows the infill to be at a small percentage throughout the print and then increase to a larger percentage below any top surfaces.
 This helps to improve the appearance of the visible outer surface.
-Both of these parameters reduce filament consumption, provide quicker print times and results in flatter print surfaces.
+Both of these parameters reduce filament consumption, provide quicker print times, greater part strength and result in flatter print surfaces.

 - Fluorinar-C™ 3D Filament Technical Data Sheet